Working from home. The network has slowed down to a crawl. Now what?

-This morning this post, came out into my focus again, as it appeared among the most popular ones.
+This morning this post, came out into my focus again as it poped-up among the most popular ones.
 Who or what made these views I do not know.
 In any case: welcome.

 Anyway.
 Bit Torrent Sync is now called “Resilio” Inc. They have built a company around it.
 And it appears there is a free version for personal use.